Program Number: 10-515-1

 |Total Program Credits and Institutional Requirements||73|

-Clinical Evaluations and Capstone Projects are the exit assessment graduation requirement for the program.
+Clinical evaluation of competencies is the exit assessment graduation requirement for the program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.